tshepang/blog/content/2006-movie-review.md

 ## script

-Only a genius could be held responsible for [The Butterfly Effect]'s superb, complex, and rich storyline.
-[Lord of War] deserves honorable mention for its very fresh take on gun-running, which happened to be a foreign idea to me.
+[Lord of War] deserves this one for its very fresh take on gun-running, which happened to be a foreign idea to me.

-## prison depiction

-This ain't no standard category, but nothing in my history of film viewing beats what's shown in [The Butterfly Effect].

 ## character design